-An Exhibition Certificate (EC) is awarded to any deserving seedling that receives a cumulative total of at least five votes cast by accredited judges attending that show or any other AIS approved shows in a calendar year.
-The Best Seedling of Show automatically receives the EC.
-The count of EC votes from all approved shows is completed by the AIS Exhibition Reports Committee.
-An iris can win only one EC in each show but can win multiple ECs when entered in multiple shows.
+- (2) An E.C. will be awarded to any seedling that receives a cumulative total of at least five votes from all other AIS sanctioned shows in this current calendar year. - (3) The count of E.C. votes from all sanctioned shows will be completed by the AIS exhibition reports chair. - (4) An iris can win only one E.C. in each show but can win multiple E.C.s when entered in multiple shows.

-Artistic Division
+D. Artistic Division